-Wesley Medical Center has been named a Consumer Choice Award winner by National Research Corporation for 2012 -2013.
+WICHITA, Kansas – Wesley Medical Center has been awarded a Consumer Choice Award winner by the National Research Corporation (NRC) for 2011 -2012.
 The award identifies hospitals that healthcare consumers have chosen as having the highest quality and image.
-This is the seventeenth year National Research has awarded hospitals whose consumers have recognized them for providing the highest quality healthcare.
+This is the sixteenth year NRC has awarded hospitals whose consumers have recognized them for providing the highest quality healthcare.

 “We are proud to be selected a Consumer Choice Award winner,” said Hugh Tappan, Wesley President/CEO.
 “Quality healthcare and patient satisfaction are our biggest priorities and, with consumers having choice when it comes to healthcare, we are pleased to be seen by our community as a quality healthcare provider.”

-National Research’s Market Insights/Ticker Survey is the nation’s largest and most comprehensive study of its kind.
-No other study measures hospital performance and preferences and contains more consumer responses than National Research’s study.
+NRC’s Ticker Survey is the nation’s largest and most comprehensive study of its kind.
+No other study measures hospital performance and preferences and contains more consumer responses than NRC’s study.
 The study has a margin of error of + or – 0.2 percent at a national level.
 Co-winners are named when scores fall within the statistical margin of error for a given market.